 Approximate length: 4 miles

 As for specific routes, our first choice allows you to explore the beautiful and historic parish of Saint Lawrence, which is right in the centre of the island.

 Although Saint Lawrence is mostly inland, your walk will begin on the coast at St Aubin’s Bay.
 The most testing part of the route, thankfully, comes at the beginning, when you will need to climb a steep hill to reach the top of Mont Cambrai.
 From this vantage point, you will be able to take a moment and admire the beautiful view of St Aubin and Elizabeth Castle below.

 Once you have reached the summit, you will descend back down into the beautiful woodland of St Peter’s Valley, but don’t do so until you have stopped off for a well-earnt (and probably much-needed!) rest at the charming Greenhills Country House Hotel.

 Guests are always welcome to drop into this lovely 4* hotel for something to eat or drink, although it might be a good idea to phone ahead to make sure there is a table if you want one – this is certainly the case if you are interested in a Sunday lunch, as these tend to get booked up quickly.
-If you have walked there on a fine day, we recommend enjoying one of the succulent, locally produced dishes from the hotel’s light bites menu – which can be found here – whilst looking out over their stunning gardens.
+If you have walked there on a fine day, we recommend enjoying one of the succulent, locally produced dishes from the hotel’s light bites menu, whilst looking out over their stunning gardens.